noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

 .. rubric:: :literal:`shownull`

-In order to show :strong:`null` values in the output of a query, add :literal:`shownull=true` ad the end of your query.
+In order to show :strong:`null` values in the output of a query, add :literal:`shownull=true` to the end of your query.

 .. rubric:: :literal:`distinct`